hunter-college-ossd-fall-2019/ariella879-weekly/README.md

 are replicated in the file INSTRUCTIONS.md contained in this repository.
 As an idea, it could be something like this:

-> This repository belongs to ... and contains weekly blogs written by ...
+> This repository belongs to Ariella and contains weekly blogs written by Ariella
 > for a course in Open Source software development.

 9. When you start to make contributions, you should edit the contributions.md